Sherpa.

 Insights > Assumptions

-Athletes should be journaling to reflect and improve their athletic performance, but they don’t, because reviewing those entries is too time consuming.
+Athletes don’t journal to improve their athletic performance because reviewing those entries is too time consuming.

-Ensure Sherpa avoided a rabbit hole.
-Design an MVP of real value to actual users, with research-backed insights in mind.
+Ensure Sherpa avoided a rabbit hole and design an MVP of real value to actual users, with research-backed insights in mind.

 Turns out, spending time reviewing journal entries was not the primary pain point at all!